Pioneer generation diplomat Maurice Baker dies, aged 97

 "He was a very good man, he had a very good life - a fulfilled life," said Mr Baker who is also Singapore's High Commissioner to New Zealand.

-"He did what he wanted to do and he helped a lot of people during his lifetime, and he made it to 97, which is a very good innings for any account.
+"He did what he wanted to do and he helped a lot of people during his lifetime, and he made it to 97, which is a very good innings for any account ...
+He served the Government well, he served the university well."

-"He served the Government well, he served the university well - he was a pro-chancellor of a university - so he had a very good and fulfilling life," he added.

 MAURICE BAKER'S EARLY LIFE AND DIPLOMATIC CAREER